OptikRUS/OptikRUS/README.md

 <img height="50" src="https://fortech.dev/static/a32912ca163863d6d8eba37312fee27c/fortech-standart-logo.svg" alt="Fortech">
 </a>

-**Проект**: Десктоп приложение для распознавания автомобильных номеров
-- Декомпозиция и оценка задач
-- Проектирование архитектуры приложения
-- Работа с алгоритмом распознавания текста на фото/видео
-- Упаковка Python-приложения в .exe
+**Project**: Web Applications (Microservices)
+- Integration of a transactional service
+- Implementing linters using a custom service as an example
+- Developing microservices from scratch
+- Developing a microservice for file upload/retrieval (S3, MinIO)
+- Developing a transactional service
+- Integration of third-party services
+- Working with data caching
+- Cross-code review
+- Mentorship, coaching, and training of new employees
+- Increasing test coverage 0% -> 92%

-**Стек**: Python3 (OpenCV, PyQt6, SQLAlchemy, pyinstaller), SQLite, Docker, GitHub, Trello
+**Tech Stack**: Python3 (FastAPI, Django DRF), PostgreSQL, MongoDB, Docker, S3 (Amazon, MinIO), GitHub, Trello

 ---
-**Проект**: Веб-приложения (микрачи)
-- Разработка микросервисов с нуля
-- Создание микросервиса для загрузки/получения файлов (S3, MinIO)
-- Интеграция сторонних сервисов
-- Наставничество, менторство и обучение новых сотрудников
-- Работа с кэшированием данных
+**Project**: Desktop Application for License Plate Recognition
+- Task decomposition and estimation
-- Кросс-ревью
+- Application architecture design
+- Working with text recognition algorithms for photos/videos
+- Packaging the Python application into a .exe

-**Стек**: Python3 (FastAPI, Django DRF), PostgreSQL, MongoDB, Docker, S3 (Amazon, MinIO), GitHub, Trello
+**Tech Stack**: Python3 (OpenCV, PyQt6, SQLAlchemy, pyinstaller), SQLite, Docker, GitHub, Trello

 ---
-**Проект**: Мобильное приложение для контрольных органов
-- Подготовка инфраструктуры для автоматического развертывания
-- Декомпозиция и оценка задач (лидство)
-- Проектирование архитектуры приложения
+**Project**: Mobile Application for Regulatory Authorities
+- Preparing infrastructure for automatic deployment
+- Task decomposition and estimation (leadership)
+- Designing the application architecture
-- Разаработка API для мобилки
+- Developing the API for the mobile app
-- Разработка админки приложения
-- Разработка заполнения слотов календаря для администраторов
+- Developing the admin panel for the application
+- Implementing calendar slot management for administrators
-- Интеграция стороннего сервиса Zoom
+- Integrating the third-party Zoom service
-- Реализация прав пользователей для приложения
-- Техническая защита проекта перед заказчиком
+- Implementing user access control for the application
+- Technical defense of the project before the client

-**Стек**: Python3 (FastAPI, Django-админка, TortoiseORM), PostgreSQL, Docker, GitHub, Telegram
+**Tech Stack**: Python3 (FastAPI, Django-админка, TortoiseORM), PostgreSQL, Docker, GitHub, Telegram

 ***